Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Introduction

-Finally, several challenges arise in proper communication of vaccine information between governments, companies, and the general public.
-In the current era of misinformation and the politicization of science, clear and transparent communication will be vital to the success of widespread vaccination.

-In this early draft, we explore the various challenges associated with COVID-19 vaccine development and administration.
-We also provide insight into the consequences of failing to overcome these obstacles, and highlight the need for digital tools to address these challenges.
+In this early draft, we explore in-depth the various challenges associated with vaccine development and administration in the COVID-19 pandemic.
+We also provide insight into the consequences of failing to overcome these obstacles, and highlight the need for comprehensive digital solutions.